flutter/website/src/docs/codelabs/extended-flex-widget.md

 The `crossAxisAlignment` property determines how `Row` and `Column` can position their children on their cross axes.
 A `Row`'s cross axis is vertical, and a `Column`'s cross axis is horizontal.
-Most of the `crossAxisAlignment` property's values only work with `Row`.
+Most of the `crossAxisAlignment` property's values only work with the `Row` class.
 `crossAxisAlignment` has five possible values:

 `CrossAxisAlignment.start`